Myths in Transformed by Truth

-More info can be found in: Transformed by Christ (A critical review)
+More info can be found in: Transformed by Christ (a critical review)

-Related article: Transformed by Truth or Transformed by Lies?? (a close scrutiny of what Joseph Tkach, Jr. classified as his personal story)
+Transformed by Truth or Transformed by Lies?? (a close scrutiny of what Joseph Tkach, Jr. classified as his personal story)

 NOTE: Some who are well versed in understanding the occult have picked up that the front dust jacket of this book contains occult symbols and overtones.
 Also, the word "transformation" is as a New Age term.
 After the changes, WCG (now known as Grace Communion International) has gone on to endorse New Age teachers and philosophes.